tiansiyuan/kubeflow-docs/docs/install/tkgs.rst

 You can then use the IP to access Kubeflow in browser.

     .. image:: ../_static/install-tkgs-login.png

+If you did not make any change to the Kubeflow configurations, the default login credentials is: ``user@example.com / 12341234``.

 For the first time you login after deployment, you would be guided to namespace creation page after login.